DataDog/documentation/content/en/security_platform/cspm/_index.md

 {{< img src="security_platform/cspm/getting_started/resource.png" alt="CSPM resource" style="width:65%;">}}

-- **Rule**: A rule evaluates the configuration of a resource to validate a particular security best practice.
-These rules partially or completely, measure adherence to controls.
-Rules map to multiple controls, requirements, and frameworks.
+- **Rule**: A rule evaluates the configuration of a resource to validate an element related to one or more controls.
+Rules may map to multiple controls, requirements, and frameworks.

 {{< img src="security_platform/cspm/getting_started/rules.png" alt="Rules and frameworks" style="width:100%;">}}